The Only Guide to the New Zealand Traveller Declaration and Passenger Arrival Card You’ll Ever Need

 - In Section 1 for “occupation or job” simply put unemployed, if you do not have one.

-- Do not answer section 2a, if you are not from New Zealand.
+- Do not answer Section 2a, if you are not from New Zealand.

-- One of the most important parts of the card is declaration sections 5 and 6.
+- One of the most important parts of the card is the declaration Sections 5 and 6.
 If you don’t declare something that you should have declared, you will face a hefty fine.
 If in doubt, declare it!
 If you have sports and outdoors equipment, make sure they are clean before you pack them.
-Get more information on this in Arrival Advice: Biosecurity and Customs in New Zealand.
+Get more information on this in What Do You Need to Declare When Arriving in New Zealand?

-- Lastly, keep this card with your passport, as you will need to hand the card in at Customs.
+- Lastly, keep this card with your passport, as you will need to hand the card in at Customs then again to Biosecurity.
 Learn about that process in Arrival Advice: Passport Control and Immigration and Arrival Advice: Biosecurity & Customs in New Zealand.